fivequarters/fusebit.io/src/_blog/_posts/gmail-api-tutorial.md

 Ever wonder if there is a more interesting way of using Gmail without even opening your Gmail account?
 It's possible via the Gmail APIs, which offer tons of useful features.
 Some of the popular ones include creating an email draft, updating an email draft, sending emails, managing email threads, and searching messages.

-So in this post, I'll walk you through step by step how to start using the Gmail API in Node.js.
+So in this post, I'll walk you through step-by-step how to start using the Gmail API in Node.js.

 ## Gmail API Setup in Node.JS